mounikachandra/CSE-310/README.md

 are to allocate an array of size 3 of struct categories and initialize each position to the category name and a a pointer to the root of a search tree for applications in that category (initially nil)

+# Project 3: Graphs
+Graphs are a pervasive data structure, and algorithms for working with them are fundamental in computer science.
+There are a great number of interesting and practical computational problems defined in terms of graphs.
+The goal in this project is to implement a few of them.
+To have more chance to interpret the results, we use some real data sets in this project, for example, a social networking data set from Facebook, and a data set that represents how autonomous systems (ASs) in the internet exchange traffic flows with their peers, i.e., their neighbours.

+### Data Format and Data Sets
+##### Adjacency List Graph Representation
+In this project, you must use an adjacency list to represent the graph.
+Such a representation of a graph G = (V, E) consists of an array A of n = |V | pointers to linked lists, one for each vertex in V .
+For each u ∈ V , the adjacency list A[u] contains all the vertices v such that there is an edge (u, v) ∈ E. That is, A[u] consists of linked list of all the vertices adjacent to u in G. The vertices in each adjacency list are not ordered.</br>
+##### Input Data Format
+You must read the input data from standard input (stdin).
+The data is provided in a file as a convenience;
+you should redirect stdin from the file, i.e., do not use any file operations.
+The format of the input is as follows:
+<pre> 1.
+First, the the graph G = (V, E) is provided.
+The first line gives n = |V |, the number of vertices in the
+graph.
+The second line gives m = |E|, the number of edges in the graph.
+Each of the next m lines gives an edge e = (u, v) ∈ E specified by its two endpoints, i.e., u, v ∈ {0, 1, . . . , n − 1}.
+If there are self-loops, i.e., u = v, do not insert them into the graph.
+You should allocate an array of pointers of size n, and initialize each entry in the array to Nil.
+As each edge e = (u, v) is processed, insert it into the adjacency list for vertices u and v.
+2. Once the graph is initialized, commands to perform analyses of the graph then follow.
+That is, after the last edge in the graph, a line with k, the number of commands to execute is given.
+The subsequent k lines each has one command.</pre>